 - Reflect on a recent success and what it says about your character.
 Think about something you have recently accomplished or a “win” that you have had.
 Then write about how this success demonstrates a positive quality or characteristic that you possess.

 - Acknowledge your efforts.
 Self-esteem is not just about success.
-It also realizes that sometimes our efforts, determination, dedication, and persistence are part of the process and great attributes to develop.
+It also recognizes that sometimes our efforts, determination, dedication, and persistence are part of the process and great attributes to develop.
 Think of a recent challenge you were faced with and how you persisted despite the outcome.

-- Reflect on people in your life that truly matter.
+- Reflect on people in your life who truly matter.
 Think about the relationship you have with them and why it is meaningful.
 Write about how they have impacted you as well as how you have affected them.

 - Write about qualities that make you unique.
 This is often harder than focusing on our strengths.
 But reflect on this and provide examples.